 Distinctions between home and public will be felt through heighten differentiation carrying a memory of Montreal or New York.

 As was the activation and animation of the downtown in a way that celebrated the farming community.

 Farming functions will need to be logically considered in public facilities such as the size of spaces for parking.

 Sometimes it’s the simple things that will make people’s day’s easier.
-Cover from the relentless British Colombian cuts people slack.
+Cover from the relentless British Columbian cuts people slack.

 Density and variety will bring visual and economical variety to Downtown.